bscotch/stitch/README.md

 Same deal with sprites.
 Point the importer at a folder full of images to have them all automatically brought in as new or updated Sprites.

-At Bscotch, we use importers for our sound, art, build, and localization pipelines, so that our game programmers do not need to manually find, import, or name assets created by other team members, and so that we can modify scripts and other assets prior to creating builds.
+At Bscotch, we use pipelines for our sound, art, build, and localization pipelines, so that our game programmers do not need to manually find, import, or name assets created by other team members, and so that we can modify scripts and other assets prior to creating builds.

-#### Import Images as Sprites
+#### Create Sprites From Images

 You can convert collections of images into GameMaker Sprites by first organizing them into per-sprite folders, such that each folder contains a collection of images